tardate/LittleArduinoProjects/README.md

-# 252 Little Electronics and Arduino Projects
+# 253 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [MessageWaiting](./Electronics101/555Timer/MessageWaiting) - two-LED flasher with a 555 and minimal components - turned into a "message waiting" indicator with some free-wired SMD construction.
+> Latest addition:sparkles: [ATtinyProgrammingShield](./playground/ATtinyProgrammingShield) - a custom ATtiny programming shield for Arduino ISP.

 Two-LED flasher with a 555 and minimal components